Endothermic self-interacting dark matter in Milky Way-like dark matter haloes: Methods

 We run a suite of cosmological DM-only zoom-in simulations from the same initial conditions with a main halo of mass $M_{\rm200,mean}\approx2\times10^{12}$ M$_{\odot}$ at $z=0$, where $M_{\rm200,mean}$ refers to the mass within the radius where the average density is 200 times the mean density of the universe.
 The simulations use cosmological parameters matter density fraction $\Omega_{\rm m} = 0.302$, dark energy fraction $\Omega_{\Lambda} = 0.698,$ and Hubble constant $H_0=100h\,\rm{km} \,\rm{s}^{-1}\,\rm{Mpc}^{-1}$ where $h=0.691$.
 The simulation box has a side length of $100$ cMpc$/h$.
 Each simulation is run from the same set of initial conditions that were generated with \textsc{Music} \citep{Hahn2011} at $z=127$.

 There are 55,717,200 zoom particles that make up the main halo and its surroundings.
 They have mass of $2.20\times10^5\ \rm{M}_{\odot}$ and a comoving softening length of $0.305$ kpc with a maximum physical softening length of $0.153$ kpc.
 These particles are given additional stored properties associated with the self-interacting model (e.g. current state or number of scatters of the particle).
 These particles are surrounded by four species of lower resolution background particles filling the rest of the simulation box with masses: $2,081,478$ particles of mass $1.76\times10^6\ \rm{M}_{\odot}$, $559,385$ of mass $1.41\times10^7\ \rm{M}_{\odot}$, $223,154$ of mass $1.13\times10^8\ \rm{M}_{\odot}$ and $134,167,340$ of mass $9.03\times10^8\ \rm{M}_{\odot}$.
 The background particles have comoving and maximum physical softening lengths adjusted by a factor of the cube root of the ratio of the background and zoom particle masses.
 We also run two lower resolution sets of simulations to determine numerical effects which are summarised in Appendix \ref{app:resolution}.
+The lower resolution runs do not differ significantly from the high resolution runs, except that less substructure is resolved, so the high resolution runs are more suitable for exploring the change in satellite populations.

 Gravity is modelled using a tree and particle mesh (tree-PM) algorithm using periodic boundary conditions with \textsc{Arepo} code \citep{Springel2010,Weinberger2020}.
 A Friends-of-Friends (FoF) algorithm is used to identify haloes within the simulation \citep{Davis1985}.
 In this algorithm, particles or substructures are linked when they lie within a distance of $b\left(V/N\right)^{1/3}$, with $b$ set to $0.2$, $V$ is the volume of the box, and $N$ is the number of particles.
 Substructures are identified using \textsc{SubFind}, which groups particles that are gravitationally bound to each other \citep{Springel2001,Dolag2009}.
 The most bound particle determines the position of each halo.
 The main halo is identified as the most massive gravitationally bound object in the FoF group, and other objects are subhaloes.